Lake Schiers

 Description

-last ice age, enormous forces of nature created the conditions for the formation of Lake Stelsersee.
+At the end of the last ice age, powerful natural forces created the conditions for the formation of Lake Stelser.
 Today, the lovely mountain lake is characterized by valuable siltation zones and a rich flora and fauna.

-Glacier forces form the your-Stelsersee
+Glacier forces shape the your-Stelsersee

 From the primeval lake to the moor lake

 The constant growth and death of aquatic and riparian plants have led to ring-shaped siltation zones of different sizes and vegetation.
 The silting up only progresses to a certain water depth and proceeds very slowly at this sea level.
-Due to the considerable water depth in the middle of the lake, the open water surface of Lake Stelsersee has hardly changed in recent decades.
+Due to the considerable water depth in the middle of the lake, the open water surface of Lake Stels has hardly changed in recent decades.

 Rare species can be discovered